 There are two different types of arbitration, institutional and ad hoc, the essential features of each are set out below:

 Institutional arbitrations are administered by an arbitration institution, such as the HKIAC.
-Typically, proceedings are conducted under the arbitration rules selected by the parties which have been drafted by the chosen institution, for instance, the 2013 HKIAC Administered Arbitration Rules, which establish the parameters of the procedure, from the submission of the notice of arbitration to the issuance of the award.
+Typically, proceedings are conducted under the arbitration rules selected by the parties which have been drafted by the chosen institution, for instance, the 2013 HKIAC Administered Arbitration Rules and the updated 2018 HKIAC Administered Arbitration Rules, which establish the parameters of the procedure, from the submission of the notice of arbitration to the issuance of the award.

 Ad Hoc Arbitration